octabytes/blog/content/posts/outline/outline-free-open-source-team-knowledge-base-wiki/index.md

 ---
-draft: true
+draft: false
 title: "Outline: Free Open Source Team Knowledge Base & Wiki"
-date: "2024-09-06"
+date: "2024-11-19"
-description: "For the success of your team, the need for a centralized, efficient, and accessible knowledge base is paramount.
-If your team is grappling with the chaos of scattered documents, unclear access permissions, and redundant information requests, it’s time to explore the transformative power of Outline.

-This open-source team knowledge"
-tags: []
+description: "Outline is an open-source team knowledge base and wiki that simplifies knowledge management.
+With a Notion-like editor, robust sharing and permissions, and integrations with over 20 popular tools, it ensures your team's knowledge is organized, accessible, and secure."
+tags: [open-source, team, knowledge-base, wiki, documentation, integrations, Notion-alternative, collaboration, productivity, permissions, markdown, API]
-categories: [Documentation]
+categories: [Applications, Documentation]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Outline: Free Open Source Team Knowledge Base & Wiki"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

 For the success of your team, the need for a centralized, efficient, and accessible knowledge base is paramount.
-If your team is grappling with the chaos of scattered documents, unclear access permissions, and redundant information requests, it’s time to explore the transformative power of [Outline](https://elest.io/open-source/outline?ref=blog.elest.io).
+If your team is grappling with the chaos of scattered documents, unclear access permissions, and redundant information requests, it’s time to explore the transformative power of [Outline](https://octabyte.io/applications/documentation/outline).

 This open\-source team knowledge base and wiki offer a plethora of features designed to streamline your team's knowledge management processes.